London Professional Abseiling STATEMENT REGARDING

 Rope Access, how safe it is?

-Rope access is one of the safest ways to carry out high access maintenance and repairs in the private sector aswell across a wide number of industries .
-Even though it may appear that rope access is dangerous, if it’s done right can be completely safe.
+Rope access is one of the safest ways to carry out high access maintenance and repairs in the private sector as well as across a wide number of industries .
+Even though it may appear that rope access is dangerous, if it’s done professionally it is completely safe.

 What does IRATA mean?

 Industrial Rope Access Trade Association